18F/eligibility-rules-service/README.md

 - **[Reuse vs. build](https://github.com/18F/eligibility-rules-service/issues/16)** - Has a _reclaimable_ system already been built for a state that could repurposed as a general service?
 - **[Standards](https://github.com/18F/eligibility-rules-service/issues/17)** - What are the most important areas to align around, standards to adhere to, and patterns to develop to make adoption the easy choice, without being too prescriptive?
 - **[Team](https://github.com/18F/eligibility-rules-service/issues/18)** - What team would we need for the following build/borrow phase?

+## To be validated

+#### :white_check_mark: _Validated:_ TTS has a role to play in the eligibility space
+_From Phase 1 Conclusions (longform):_ "TTS is in a unique position to be a leader, influencing the ecosystem and its actors from a variety of angles due to our ability to work with agencies across the federal government, our experience supporting states through procurement consulting, our ongoing engagement with the vendor community, and our ability to build products and platforms for use across government."

+#### :white_check_mark: _Validated:_ A finite piece of work appropriate to TTS can be identified
+_From Phase 1 Conclusions (pitch):_ "We hypothesize that the highest-value area for TTS to explore further is investigating the value and feasibility of building an API-based eligibility rules web service for a non-MAGI Medicaid human services program, to help federal human service agencies facilitate the adoption of multi-benefit eligibility determination."

+#### :white_circle: Partners will want to collaborate with us to make this happen
+_Not yet validated - Phase 2_ - Our initial conversations with partners has been positive and fruitful, but we have not yet formalized an arrangement.

+#### :white_circle: States will want to collaborate with us to make this happen
+_Not yet validated - Phase 2_

+#### :white_circle: Building or reusing a rules service is technologically advisable
+_Not yet validated - Phase 2_

+#### :white_circle: TTS's current strategy and direction is aligned with pursuing an effort like this
+_Not yet validated - Phase 2_

+#### :white_circle: A rules service can be built that allows multiple states with varying eligibility rules to use it
+_Not yet validated - Phase 3_ - MAGI in the Cloud has proven out aspects of this.
+MAGI Medicaid eligibility is relatively consistent state-to-state.
+More investigation is necessary.

+#### :white_circle: Interested states have technical pathways to adopting a web service-based approach to rules
+_Not yet validated - Phase 3_

+#### :white_circle: An eligibility rules service offers a faster and cheaper way for states implement rules in their systems
+_Not yet validated - Phase 4_

 ## How can you help?